 Employment Outlook and Salary Information

-Individuals with a master's degree in information systems may enhance their resume by attaining professional certifications.
+Graduates can enhance their resumes by earning professional certifications.
 Certifications are generally offered by the makers of software products and demonstrate a level of proficiency with the product.
-Individuals may also decide to pursue a doctoral degree in information systems.
+Graduates may also decide to pursue a doctoral degree in information systems.